Shawnee Fossil Plant: History

 Construction began on the Shawnee Fossil Plant in January 1951.
 The plant's first unit began operation on April 9, 1953.
 In October 1956, the last of the ten units began operation.
-At the time of its completion, it was the second-largest coal-fired plant in the nation, behind TVA's Kingston Fossil Plant in Kingston, Tennessee, and was estimated to be the second-largest coal-fired plant in the world.
+At the time of its completion, it was the second-largest coal-fired plant in the nation, behind TVA's Kingston Fossil Plant in Harriman, Tennessee, and was estimated to be the second-largest coal-fired plant in the world.
 Shawnee is currently the oldest TVA coal-fired power plant still in operation.

 Unit 10, which was converted to an atmospheric fluidized-bed boiler in the early 1980s was idled in October 2010 and retired on June 30, 2014.
 That unit's generator was moved to TVA's Kingston Fossil Plant late that year, where it replaced a generator that had failed.
 In total the Shawnee Fossil Plant currently produces enough electricity to power roughly 530,000 homes yearly.

 Environmental consequences

 The Shawnee Fossil Plant has significant consequences on the surrounding environment as their emissions travel through the local ecosystem.
 Through the analyzation of groundwater monitoring wells surrounding the plant excessive amounts of cobalt, chromium, lead, sulfate, strontium, nickel, manganese, boron, and beryllium were found with toxic levels well above the Environmental Protection Agency's regulations in 16 out of the 19 groundwater monitoring wells.
 Overall the Shawnee Fossil Plant disposes of ash within a 300-acre area which includes groundwater access locations polluting the local ecosystem.
 With Unit 10 already decommissioned on June 30, 2014, the president of the Tennessee Valley Authority, Jeff Lyash, announced plans to close the TVA's coal fleet (including the Shawnee Fossil Plant) by 2035 with hopes of transitions to cleaner energy solutions making less of an impact on the surrounding environment.
+This decision was later reversed under the Trump administration, and TVA will continue to invest in coal power.